bablokb/nerd-alarmclock/README.md

 Installation
 ------------

-As a prerequisite, you need a basic install of Raspbian Jessie-Lite.
-It probably also works with Stretch-Lite, but this is untested yet.
+As a prerequisite, you need a basic install of Raspbian Jessie-Lite or Stretch-Lite, but note that the latter has problems with the initial configuration of IR-remotes (an IR configured under Jessie will work fine with Stretch though).

 Use the following commands to install the software: